Defender of the Horizon: a conversation with the commander of the FPV drone workshop of the "Nachtigall" battalion

 Hello, Hanna.
 Tell us more about your work.

-A big part of my job is communication with other units that deal with drones.
+And a big part of my job is communication with other units that deal with drones.
 We are always looking for new interesting engineering solutions to constantly improve the operational range and "teach" drones to work in special conditions (for example, despite electronic warfare).

 What is your mission?